Nose ring infection nearly kills New York City woman saved by transplant

-For 37-year-old Dana Smith, of Hollis, Queens, a spontaneous decision to get a noise ring during a shopping trip last Thanksgiving resulted in a medical emergency that almost claimed her life.
+For 37-year-old Dana Smith, of Hollis, Queens, a spontaneous decision to get a nose ring during a shopping trip last Thanksgiving resulted in a medical emergency that almost claimed her life.

 Just a few days after that, Smith, who works as a corporate payroll manager for Northwell, noticed that she wasn't feeling very well.